 - Outpost LGF vendor is the most reliable mid-wipe source if you don't yet have a Pumpjack.
 Stockpile scrap from monuments, do a single Outpost run, and walk away with 500+ LGF for a few hundred scrap.
 Far safer than farming barrels.

-- One Barrel of Crude Oil = 3 LGF flat.
-When deciding whether to refine vs. sell, factor in the ~5-second-per-crude refinery cycle and the fact that wood byproduct is essentially free kindling for furnaces.
+- Each Crude Oil = 1 LGF flat in the Small Oil Refinery.
+When deciding whether to refine vs. sell, factor in the 3.3-second-per-crude refinery cycle.

 - Run two refineries in parallel off one Pumpjack — crude output stockpiles faster than a single small refinery clears it once you tune the LGF feed.